Grammarly online | Voice Change, Active and Passive Voice

 Passive: Dinesha is being disturbed by her.

-Active and Passive Voice Rules for Present Perfect Tense is given below
+Active and Passive Voice Rules for Present Perfect Tense are given below

-You can understand passive voice for present perfect tense from the list which are given below by us.
+You can understand passive voice for the present perfect tense from the list we give below.

 Active: siam has challenged her.